wormhole-foundation/wormhole/SECURITY_CONTEXT.md

 on the destination chain.
 VAAs are bound to a specific guardian set index; cross-set replay is prevented by on-chain validation.

-### Multiple Guardian Sets may be active for a short time during a guardian set rotation
+### Multiple Guardian Sets may be active for a short time during a guardian set rotation / Old delegate guardian sets can influence observations for a short time period

 **Justification:**
 When rotating Guardian Sets, the old set stays active for a short time in order to prevent bricking in-flight transfers.

+Delegated Guardian Set updates follow the same transition model: observations already grouped under the previous delegated configuration may complete against that configuration after a rotation or removal, preventing in-flight messages from being stranded.

 ### A malicious Guardian sends a small number of p2p requests with very large size to other Guardians to try to cause DoS

 **Justification:**
 libp2p has a 1MB limit per message by default.
 It's not possible for Guardians to stuff huge amounts of data in a small number of messages.
 Large numbers of messages are considered volumetric attacks and are out of scope.

 ### Truncation in Governor calculations due to use of floats and rounding